Style Guide of Falco Rules

 container if the rule works for any event.
 You can include additional tags to specify the rule's type, such as

 When considering upstreaming your rule, we expect the Mitre Attack phase followed by the best Tactic or Technique, whichever is the best fit.
-This information is used to create an overview document of Falco's predefined rules and also help the Falco adoption process.
+This information is used to create the Rules Overview Document of Falco's predefined rules and also help the Falco adoption process.

 Lastly, if the rule is relevant for a compliance use case, please add the corresponding